chronaeon/learning-c/README.md

 # Learning C
-I've decided to become a C developer, because C most fits the needs I have for programs I'd like to write.
+I'm becoming a C developer because C most fits the needs I have for programs I'd like to write.

 ## Maxims